LaurieAnderson92/FullStack-Anderson/README.md

 ## Bugs/Issues:

+Bug: The Title box displays over the nav-toggle window

 ## Acknowledgments
 Google Fonts: https://fonts.google.com/
 Currently haven't choses a font yet, But i plan to once I build less and design more